 Many social skills groups will target specific skills at one time and use creative ways to help children practice these skills.
 For example, one common modality is teaching about eye contact and turn-taking.
 The therapist may then facilitate a board game, where the children can practice using proper eye contact and taking appropriate turns.
-Other skills addressed in social skills groups might include using appropriate greetings in conversation, practicing how to make a request or a command, using appropriate facial expressions and gestures in conversation, standing at an appropriate distance during conversation, etc.
+Other skills addressed in social skills groups might include using appropriate greetings in conversation, practicing how to make a request or a command, using appropriate facial expressions and gestures in conversation, standing at an appropriate distance during a conversation, etc.

 Similar to social skills groups, video modeling provides a way for children to visually see and examine social skills, which leads to better carry-over of skills.
 There are two types of video modeling that are commonly used.
 In the first, the child is video recorded (with parental consent) during a therapy session.
 Then, together with their therapist, the child and therapist watch the video recording and the therapist uses this as a guide to address skills such as eye contact and conversation pragmatics.

 In the second type, the child watches recordings of others engaging in appropriate and not appropriate social interactions.
 Again, the therapist would use this as a framework to address any specific skills the child could improve upon.
 In both of these scenarios, the child is given real-life, tangible examples of appropriate and non-appropriate social skills, which is beneficial for children with an ASD or SCD.

 Children with autism often have specific social skills they struggle with.
 Often, the skill deficit may be very context-specific.
 For example, a child might have difficulty raising his hand in the classroom and instead might blurt out answers.
 In these instances, a social story or a social script is often used to help with outlining the appropriate steps in a situation.